Back To Search Results

 Structure and Function

-The thigh muscles are divided into three compartments: the anterior, medial, and posterior thigh muscles, each of which contains multiple muscles which broadly share the same functional action, innervation, and arterial supply (see Image.
+The thigh muscles are divided into 3 compartments: the anterior, medial, and posterior thigh muscles.
+Each compartment contains multiple muscles that broadly share the same functional action, innervation, and arterial supply (see Image.
 Gluteal and Femoral Muscles).[3]
-The muscles of the gluteal region are also important to the function of the lower limb but are considered in a separate article.
+The muscles of the gluteal region are also important to the function of the lower limb but are considered in a separate topic.

 Anterior Compartment of Thigh Muscles

-This compartment includes two subgroups of muscles: those that are hip flexors and hip abductors, and the knee extensors (called the quadriceps collectively)
+This compartment includes 2 subgroups of muscles: those that are hip flexors and hip abductors, and the knee extensors (called the quadriceps collectively)

 Hip Flexors